feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

 (d) Open the imported notebooks on Databricks from the workspace tab, open notebook part1, attach the cluster to your notebook, then click "Run All" on the top to run the notebook.
 Refer to this [doc](https://docs.databricks.com/notebooks/notebooks-manage.html#attach-a-notebook-to-a-cluster) under the section *"Attach a notebook to a cluster"*.

-(e) You can now try to open notebook part2 now, attach it to the 10.4ML cluster, and click "Run All".
+(e) You can now try to open notebook part2, attach it to the 10.4ML cluster, and click "Run All".

 (f) Important note: you must attach your notebook to a cluster before you can run it.
 If your cluster is terminated, you need to restart it or re-create a new cluster.